 Historically, the Company focused on the development of our proprietary ChromaID technology.
-Using light from low-cost LEDs (light emitting diodes) we map the color of substances, fluids and materials and with our proprietary processes we can authenticate, identify and diagnose based upon the color that is present.
+Using light from low-cost LEDs (light emitting diodes) the ChromaID technology maps the color of substances, fluids and materials.
+With our proprietary processes we can authenticate and identify based upon the color that is present.
 The color is both visible to us as humans but also outside of the humanly visible color spectrum in the near infra-red and near ultra-violet and beyond.
-Our ChromaID scanner sees what we like to call "Nature's Color Fingerprint."
-Everything in nature has a unique color identifier and with ChromaID we can see it, and identify, authenticate and diagnose based upon the color that is present.
-Our ChromaID scanner is capable of uniquely identifying and authenticating almost any substance or liquid using light to create, record and detect its unique color signature.
-We will continue to develop and enhance our ChromaID technology and extend its capacity.
-More recently, we have focused upon extensions and new inventions that are derived from and extend beyond our ChromaID technology.
-We call this technology Bio-RFID.
-The rapid advances made with our Bio-RFID technology in our laboratory have caused us to move quickly in to the commercialization phase of our Company as we work to create revenue generating products for the marketplace.
-We will also, as resources permit, pursue licensing opportunities with third parties who have ready applications for our technologies.
+The Company's ChromaID scanner sees what we like to call "Nature's Color Fingerprint."
+Everything in nature has a unique color identifier and with ChromaID the Company can see, and identify, and authenticate based upon the color that is present.
+The Company's ChromaID scanner is capable of uniquely identifying and authenticating almost any substance or liquid using light to record, detect and identify its unique color signature.
+More recently, the Company has focused upon extensions and new inventions that are derived from and extend beyond our ChromaID technology.
+The Company calls this new technology "Bio-RFID."
+The rapid advances made with our Bio-RFID technology in our laboratory have caused us to move quickly into the commercialization phase of our Company as we work to create revenue generating products for the marketplace.
+Today, the sole focus of the Company is on its Bio-RFID technology and its commercialization.

 In 2010, we acquired TransTech Systems, Inc. as an adjunct to our business.
 TransTech is a distributor of products for employee and personnel identification and authentication.
 TransTech has historically provided substantially all of the Company's revenues.
 The financial results from our TransTech subsidiary have been diminishing as vendors of their products increasingly move to the Internet and direct sales to their customers.
-While it does provide our current revenues it is not central to our current focus as a Company.
+While it does provide our current revenues, it is not central to our current focus as a Company.
 Moreover, we have written down any goodwill associated with its historic acquisition.
-We continue to closely monitor this subsidiary.
-We expect it to wind down completely prior to the end of our current fiscal year.
+We continue to closely monitor this subsidiary and expect it to wind down completely in the near future.

-Nine Months Ended June 30, 2019 Compared to Nine Months Ended June 30, 2018
+Year Ended September 30, 2019 Compared to Year Ended September 30, 2018

-The following table presents certain consolidated statement of operations information and presentation of that data as a percentage of change from year-to-year: (dollars in thousands).
+The following table presents certain consolidated statement of operations information and presentation of that data as a percentage of change from year-to-year:

+(dollars in thousands)

-Nine Months Ended June 30,
+Years Ended September 30,

-2019 2018 \$ Variance % Variance
+2019 2018 Variance % Variance

-Revenue \$ 1,577 \$ 3,432 \$ (1,855) -54.1%
+Revenue \$ 1,805 \$ 4,303 \$ (2,498) -58.1%

-Cost of sales 1,203 2,760 (1,557) 56.4%
+Cost of sales · 1,378 3,482 (2,104) 60.4%

-Gross profit 374 672 (298) -44.3%
+Gross profit 427 821 (394) -48.0%

-Research and development expenses 833 367 466 -127.0%
+Research and development expenses 1,258 570 688 -120.7%

-Selling, general and administrative expenses 3,165 1,796 1,369 -76.2 %
+Selling, general and administrative expenses 4,182 2,509 1,673 -66.7%

-Operating loss (3,624) (1,491) (2,133) -158.9%
+Operating loss (5,013) (2,258) (2,755) -122.0%

 Other (expense) income:

-Interest expense (22) (1,096) 1,074 98.0%
+Interest expense (2,945) (1,195) (1,750) -146.4%

-Other income 22 234 (212) -90.6%
+Other income (10) 25 (35) 140.0%

-Gain on debt settlements 325 19 306 1610.5 %
+Gain on debt settlements 356 170 186 109.4%

-Total other income (expense) 325 (843) 1,168 138.6%
+Total other income (expense), net (2,599) (1,000) (1,599) -159.9%

-(Loss) before income taxes (3,299) (2,334) (965) -41.3%
+Loss before income taxes (7,612) (3,258) (4,354) -133.6%

-Income taxes - current (benefit) - 0.0%
+Income taxes - current (benefit) - - 0.0%

-Net (loss) \$ (3,299) \$ (2,334) \$ (965) -41.3%
+Net loss \$ (7,612) \$ (3,258) \$ (4,354) -133.6%